Candyce Carden

 Our Gentle Giant

-A 16-year-old girl, who didn’t know how to process the emotion flooding her upon hearing the news of her mother’s death, bolted from the hospital into the crisp darkness of the night.
+A 16-year-old girl, who didn’t know how to process the emotion flooding her upon hearing news of her mother’s death, bolted from the hospital into the crisp darkness of the night.
 She found refuge under a pine tree, lay in the grass, and cried.

 That girl was me.
 It was my brother, Eli, who found me under the tree and silently pulled me to my feet and into his arms and let me soak his shirt with my tears.
 That event bound us in a special way, and Eli became a great stabilizer in my life.
 He was my gentle giant, my rock-of-a-brother.